 The Sennheiser Ambeo Soundbar is much bigger than most products of its type.
 Measuring 127cm wide and 14cm tall, it’s a real beast.
 The Sony HT-ST5000, by comparison, is 9cm narrower and 6cm shorter.

 A big factor in the Sennheiser’s comparative heft is that it approaches the soundbar conundrum in a different way to most before it.
 While the Sony and most of its contemporaries combine vast arrays of small drivers with a separate (often wireless) subwoofer, Sennheiser has opted for much larger drivers that are capable of covering a far greater portion of the frequency range, negating the need for an external sub.
 This is a genuine one-box home cinema solution (the more recently launched Sonos Arc follows a similar template).

 The ideal scenario is to have your TV wall-mounted, and the Sennheiser below it, either on a shelf/rack or wall-mounted itself.
-Even so, you need to take into account the Sennheiser’s 18.5kg weight and the extra £50 cost of the dedicated wall-mount bracket.
+Even so, you need to take into account the Sennheiser’s 18.5kg weight and the extra cost of the dedicated wall-mount bracket.
 And yes, given the Ambeo's hefty price tag, it does seem rather galling that the bracket isn't included in the box.

 The dimensions and weight of the bar aren’t the only things to consider during positioning, either.
 Like most products of its ilk, the Sennheiser bounces sound off your room’s walls and ceiling to create surround and Atmos effects, and while the mic-driven calibration will compensate at least somewhat for an irregularly shaped and/or cluttered room, there’s no substitute for central placement on a wall and as few sonic obstructions as possible.